Chinese leader Xi in France to sign multibillion deals

 The official was speaking anonymously in accordance with the presidency's practices ahead of the formal signature of the deals.

-Announcements were also expected in the field of culture, including the opening of a branch of Paris modern art museum, the Pompidou Center, in Shanghai this fall.
+Cultural announcements were also expected, including a branch opening for the Paris modern art museum, the Pompidou Center, in Shanghai this fall.

-France also seeks China's cooperation on climate diplomacy in the face of U.S. President Donald Trump's skepticism.
-The presidency's top official said China was about to make substantial commitments, especially favoring its green investments abroad.
+France also seeks China's cooperation on climate diplomacy in the face of U.S. President Donald Trump's skepticism about climate change.
+The presidency's top official said China was about to make substantial commitments, especially ones favoring its green investments abroad.

-The Chinese leader, who previously visited Italy and Monaco to sign deals and meet officials, arrived in France on Sunday evening where he had a private dinner with Macron in the resort town of Beaulieu-sur-Mer on the French Riviera.
+The Chinese leader, who previously visited Italy and Monaco to sign deals, arrived in France on Sunday evening where he had a private dinner with Macron in the resort town of Beaulieu-sur-Mer on the French Riviera.

 Xi will also meet in Paris on Tuesday with German Chancellor Angela Merkel and European Commission President Jean-Claude Juncker.